 In 1968, the Charles L. Reed family became the last private owners, adding the patterned herb garden, opening woodland trails and upholding the property's design heritage.
 In 1974, local citizens, including the Reed family, raised most of the purchase price to preserve the estate as an arboretum.
-Additional funds were also provided by the City of Summit, which became property owner.
-At that time George Morrison Hubbard, Jr. purchased the adjacent field from Charlie Reed which provided the final funds necessary to establish the Arboretum.
+Additional funds were provided by the City of Summit, which became the property owner.
+At that time, George Morrison Hubbard, Jr. purchased the adjacent field from Charlie Reed which provided the final funds necessary to establish the Arboretum.
 He subsequently donated the field and adjacent land to the Arboretum in 2007, bringing the property nearer to its historic boundaries.